The name of this organization shall be the Governor's Committee for People with Disabilities, hereinafter referred to as the Governor's Committee.

 Section 4: Resignation and Removal

 A. If, for any reason, a member of the Governor’s Committee is unable to serve, the member needs to submit a letter of resignation to the Governor’s Office.
 The letter does not need to give a reason, but the letter does need to include an effective date of resignation from the Governor’s Committee.
-If the letter does not include effective date of resignation it will be assumed that the resignation will be effective as of the date the letter is received by the Governor’s Office.
-The Governor’s Committee requests that a copy of the letter also be sent to the Governor’s Committee Chairperson.
+If the letter does not include effective date of resignation, it will be assumed that the resignation will be effective as of the date the Governor’s Office recieves the letter.
+The Governor’s Committee requests that a copy of the letter also be sent to the Department of Health Services (DHS) staff member.

-B. Any member missing consecutive meetings without due cause or a leave of absence approved in advance by the Chairperson shall be contacted by the Chairperson to determine their interest in continuing to serve on the Governor’s Committee.
+B. Any member missing two (2) consecutive meetings without due cause or a leave of absence approved in advance by the Chairperson shall be contacted by the Chairperson, or designee appointed by the Chairperson, to determine their interest in continuing to serve on the Governor’s Committee.

 Section 1: Regular and Special Meetings